-L. Pensions and OPEB
+L. Pensions and Other Post Employment Benefits (OPEB)

-For purposes of measuring the net pension and net other postemployment benefits (OPEB) liabilities, information about the fiduciary net position of the retirement plans and additions to/deductions from their fiduciary net positon have been determined on the same basis as they are reported by the retirement systems.
+For purposes of measuring the net pension/OPEB asset/liability, information about the fiduciary net position of the retirement plans and additions to/deductions from their fiduciary net position have been determined on the same basis as they are reported by the retirement systems.
 For this purpose, pension and health care benefit payments (including refunds of member contributions) are recognized when due and payable in accordance with the terms of the plan.
 The retirement systems report investments at fair value.